debitkarma/megalodon_sword_vial/README.md

 [We set solid color on keyboard boot](https://github.com/debitkarma/megalodon_sword_vial/blob/47e4ba489fc1466d047f69fc678383710070a55a/vial-qmk/keyboards/doio/kb12/keymaps/vial/keymap.c#L60): I set this to a solid color and discovered that the `noeeprom` methods are the ones that work.
 I left the `HSV_OFF` line to assist in future troubleshooting.

 [RGB glow for layer state](https://github.com/debitkarma/megalodon_sword_vial/blob/47e4ba489fc1466d047f69fc678383710070a55a/vial-qmk/keyboards/doio/kb12/keymaps/vial/keymap.c#L79): I have no idea why the keyboard is set to use `rgb_matrix` instead of `rgblight`, nor do I know why the regular `setrgb` and `sethsv` methods don't work...
 But the `noeeprom` method does.
 There appears only to be an hsv version of that method, so that's a little more work for us.
 If there's an rgb version of the noeeprom method, or I figure out why the standard methods don't work, I'll be happy.
 We'll both be happy.
+[I created a tool to convert RGB values into HSV to deal with this.](#colors)

 Aside from that, you can probably figure out how this works.
 Use some AI thing if you need.

 ## Important Takeaways

+### Colors

+Since I couldn't find an rgb version of those functions, I slapped together a little tool with AI to convert the values into the correct format to just paste into the config.
+[Access it here and follow the instructions.](https://debitkarma.github.io/rgb-to-hsv-tool/)

 ### Setup